 Deciding if PRM is Right for You and What to Do Next

-Let’s bring these concepts together to see what we should do for next steps.
+Let’s bring these concepts together to determine next steps.

 Yes, you need PRM.

-Organizationally, you’re invested in the culture for channel success.
-You have set a revenue target that will come from the channel program and you even have partners in place (formal or informal).
 On top of that, you’re thinking through the partner acquisition strategies, the aspects of the partner journey, and would like to deliver a world class partner program setting your organization apart in this competitive landscape.
-This would be an ideal candidate to leverage PRM and is well aligned with our most successful customers.
-We have seen PRM eliminate the manual processes and poor partner experience while being the force multiplier they need to achieve their desired success.
+If you relate to these statements, you would be an ideal candidate to leverage PRM.
+We have seen our software eliminate manual processes and poor partner experience while being the tool users need to achieve their desired success.
 We recommend from here you do business case analysis to see what the ROI would be for you.

 Maybe…but still unsure.

-If you have an unclear picture of who you want as partners, how they will work with you and lack some clarity on how to add more partners or better enable the ones you have, PRM may or may not be right for you.
-We recommend gathering more information by engaging with industry experts, such as Gartner to discuss whether this is a potential strategy.
-You should also look at what your competition is doing and then interview potential partners to see what potential value they can bring to your product or service.
-From there if you are able to envision a partner journey with mutual benefit then you should explore PRM and how technology can support those efforts.
+PRM may or may not be right for you if you have an unclear picture of who you want as partners and how they will work with you.
+We recommend gathering more information by engaging with industry experts like Gartner to discuss whether automating your partner program is the right strategy for you.
+You should also look at what your competition is doing and then interview potential partners to see what value they can bring to your product or service.
+If you can envision a mutually-beneficial partner journey, you should explore PRM and how technology can support those efforts.

 No, PRM will not help you.

-If you are interested in indirect channel sales, but are not able to gather sufficient information on who your potential partners would be, how you would recruit them, or how to manage them PRM is not going to fix these things for you.
-We recommend that you keep an eye on your competition or analogues to your industry and see how others incorporate indirect sales motions to accelerate their growth.
+If you are interested in indirect channel sales but haven’t done the research or started creating a channel strategy, PRM is not going to create these things for you.
+We recommend that you keep an eye on your competition or analogues to your industry to see how others incorporate indirect sales motions to accelerate their growth.

-Those of you to do see PRM as a potential fit, it’s time for us to talk about the information you’ve discovered and the state of your channel partner program so we can help you evaluate PRM technology and ultimately arrive at an informed decision.
+For those of you who see PRM as a potential fit, it’s time for us to talk about the information you’ve discovered and the state of your channel partner program.
+We can help you evaluate PRM technology and ultimately arrive at an informed decision.

-Those of you who were still uncertain, I encourage you to continue your research and scaling your partner program.
+I encourage those who are still uncertain to continue your research and scaling your partner program.
 Allbound, as well as other thought leaders in the space, have several great resources out there for you to utilize.